kiranbakale/AMI-Readme/docs/environment_provision.md

 The Toolkit provides multiple curated [Terraform Modules](../terraform/modules) that will provision the machines for a GitLab environment as per the [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures/).

+:information_source:&nbsp; It's recommended that users have a good working knowledge of Terraform and GitLab administration before proceeding.
+This documentation assumes this throughout.

 [[_TOC_]]

 ## 1. Install Terraform